AlexSkylark/foundryvtt-animaprime/README.md

   Upon character creation, the owner is supposed to take their initial traits/abilities and choose one to set at rating 5, and two to set at rating 4, leaving the remainder at rating 3.

 - (CURRENTLY PLAYTESTING) - Successes in strike/achievement rolls are achieved with rolling 4 or higher, up from 3 at the *Resurgence* system.

-- The *goals* mechanic for now are working as a simplified version of the ones found in the *Resurgence* system as they don't have 2 sides.
-I expect to revamp and modify the goal system as playtest revealed the current one to be lacking in engagement for VTT groups.

 - (CURRENTLY PLAYTESTING) - A new type of character - ALLIES.
 These are characters that are controlled by the GM but they fight as the friendly team.
 They can only take a turn after all player characters had taken a turn, and they work as adversities (can't do style maneuvers)